“What is not started today is never finished tomorrow.”

 –Johann Wolfgang von Goethe

 My wife and I do not watch much television.
-There was one series which we watched religiously week in and week out.
-It was 24.
+There was one series that we watched religiously week in and week out.
+It was 24 (#aff).
 When it was time for another season, we were glued to our seats at 9:00 PM every Monday night to watch what Jack Bauer would do next.
-Almost every episode ended with some plot twist leaving us wondering what would happen in next week.
+Almost every episode ended with some plot twist leaving us wondering what would happen next week.
 Our conversations for several days revolved around the show, and it wasn’t until about Saturday that our Jack Bauer obsessions would subside, but by then, it was time to start anticipating the next episode.

 Fox had hooked us using the Zeigarnik Effect.